How to File for Divorce In Maryland

 DO IT YOURSELF OR GET A LAWYER?

 If you plan to handle your divorce on your own without the help of a lawyer, then the first thing you must do is find the appropriate forms required to file for divorce and complete them.
-The divorce forms are provided by the Maryland Court online, free of cost.
+The divorce forms are provided by the Maryland Court online or you can buy them from an online provider.

 A family law attorney will be aware of the rules and law of Maryland and can fight on your behalf, especially if your spouse and you are unable to agree on the various terms of the divorce and your case goes to trial before a judge.
 The attorney will present your case to the judge, all the evidence and testimonies of witnesses.
 However, usually, divorce trials are expensive and also take a long time.